![]() |

 Considering the relative effects of inflation and the general value of a home

-in the 1770s, it is entirely reasonable to assume that Archelous Weeks
+in the 1770s, it is entirely reasonable to assume that Archelaus Weeks

 completed the ample two story home on Lot 23, Swansboro, the structure

 generally known as Capt.
 Peter Ringware’s house.
-Certainly Archelous Weeks had
+Certainly Archelaus Weeks* had

 both the money and the audacity to build a house in the third year of the